 - Physical distancing practices are maintained through the rearrangement of school furniture and spaces, floor signage to manage traffic flow, and staggering start and finish times at the junior campuses.

-- The cleaning of all our facilities has been increased, especially high touch areas.
+- Regular daily cleaning of all our facilities takes place across all 3 campuses, with a particular focus on high touch areas.

 - Hand sanitizer and disinfectant is provided in all teaching and work spaces, along with an encouragement for individuals to carry personal supplies to support self-managed hygiene practices.